MatthewZito/goldmund-sh-ii/README.md

   - [@vue-forum/client](https://github.com/MatthewZito/vue-forum/tree/master/packages/client) Vue user interface
   - [@vue-forum/auth](https://github.com/MatthewZito/vue-forum/tree/master/packages/auth) Authentication and user micro-service
-  - [@vue-forum/common](https://github.com/MatthewZito/vue-forum/tree/master/packages/common) Transitive utility dependencies consumed across various services
+  - [@vue-forum/common](https://github.com/MatthewZito/vue-forum/tree/master/packages/common) Transitive utility dependencies consumed by various services

 ### <a name="usage"></a> Installation and Usage
 The Vue Forum project is housed in a mono-repo architecture.
 To properly initialize the system, from the repository root (here):

-  1. Install Lerna globally `npm i -g lerna | yarn add -g lerna`
+  1. Install Lerna globally `npm i -g lerna | yarn add -g lerna` 1a.
+Optionally, you can use npx - just prefix all lerna commands with `npx <cmd>`
-    * Optionally, you can use npx - just prefix all lerna commands with `npx <cmd>`
+  2. Install dependencies and symlink: `lerna run bootstrap`
-  1. Install dependencies and symlink: `lerna run bootstrap`
+  3. Initialize required services: `lerna run serve:watch`

-  2. Initialize required services: `lerna run serve:watch`
+See the [contributing guide]() for more detailed information on how the mono-repo works.

 ### <a name="scripts"></a> Scripts